coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

 That sounds suspiciously close to the scientific method.

-## Benchmark Setup
+## Next Up

-I implemented the
-[benchmark](https://github.com/coryan/jaybeams/blob/eabc035fc23db078e7e6b6adbc26c08e762f37b3/jb/itch5/bm_order_book.cpp),
-described above.
-It is able to test either the `array_based_order_book_side` and `map_based_order_book_side` template classes

-The more detailed description of the benchmark internals and how to configure a system to run such benchmarks is the subject of the next post.
+The next post will include a more detailed description of the [benchmark](https://github.com/coryan/jaybeams/blob/eabc035fc23db078e7e6b6adbc26c08e762f37b3/jb/itch5/bm_order_book.cpp), to test these classes.

 ## Notes